Estate Planning FAQs

 Why do I Need an Estate Plan?

 For example, in the absence of a Will, the court will name the guardians of minor children.
 Parents may agree a non-family friend would be the best guardian for their minor children if they are both deceased.
 This decision could be based on a combination of characteristics a friend embodies that they want to instill in their children.
 The Court will have no knowledge of the existence of the friend.
-Only a Will (or pour over will) allows one to legally name guardians minor children.
+The court will decide what’s in the best interest of the child.
+Only a Will (or pour over will) allows one to recommend to the court those people who the parents feel are best suited to be legally named guardians of their minor children.

 What is Probate?